-The Philips P5CC036V1D and P5CC009V1D with specific IC Dedicated Software Secure Smart Card Controller distinguish between five different CPU modes: Boot Mode, Test Mode, Mifare Mode, System Mode and User Mode.
-The Mifare Mode, this mode is disabled and not accessible.
+Software distinguish between five different CPU modes: Boot Mode, Test Mode, Mifare Mode, System Mode and User Mode.

 As the TOE operates after delivery in System Mode or User Mode and the application software being executed on the TOE can not use the Test Mode, the evaluation was mainly performed in the System Mode and User Mode.
 For all evaluation activities performed in Test Mode, there was a rationale why the results are valid for the System Mode and User Mode, too.